wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- Jan.
+2026, our work on "Variational Bayesian Inference for Tensor Robust Principal Component Analysis" was accepted by SIAM Journal on Scientific Computing.

 - Oct.
 2025,  [_The Second International Workshop on Image Processing and Machine Learning_](https://stat-ds.sustech.edu.cn/portal/meeting/index.html?id=16) was successfully held at SUSTech; our work on "LoR-SGS: Hyperspectral Image Compression via Low-rank Spectral Gaussian Splatting”  was accepted by IEEE Transactions on Geoscience and Remote Sensing.